Stoxum/casinocoin-dev-portal/content/transactions/payment.md

 ### Creating Accounts

-The Payment transaction type is the only way to create new accounts in the CSC Ledger.
-To do so, send an amount of CSC that is equal or greater than the [account reserve](concept-reserves.html) to a mathematically-valid account address that does not exist yet.
+The Payment transaction type is the only way to create new accounts in the STM Ledger.
+To do so, send an amount of STM that is equal or greater than the [account reserve](concept-reserves.html) to a mathematically-valid account address that does not exist yet.
 When the Payment is processed, a new [AccountRoot object](reference-ledger-format.html#accountroot) is added to the ledger.

-If you send an insufficient amount of CSC, or any other currency, the Payment fails.
+If you send an insufficient amount of STM, or any other currency, the Payment fails.

 ### Paths